bitfireAT/webdav-push/content.md

 * 404 if the registration URL is unknown (or expired)
 * other response code with usual HTTP/WebDAV semantics (if possible, with `DAV:error` XML body)

-In any case, the server _must_ return the registration URL in the `Location` header.
+In any case, the server MUST return the registration URL in the `Location` header.

 ## Subscription removal